Fibroids and Heavy Bleeding (Menorrhagia)

 - Passing large blood clots

-- Bleeding last longer than a week
+- Bleeding lasting longer than a week

 - Experiencing symptoms of anemia such as shortness of breath, fatigue